dreamcat4/teleport-sh-extras/README.md

 If you wish to upstream any of the features provided here into the main teleport project, by re-writing them into native go, please do so!
 That would be fantastic.
 Then these shell scripts can eventually be deprecated / obsoleted in favor of officially teleport functionality.

 In the meantime please enjoy these helper scripts for what they are intended to be.
-Just some rapid prototyping of a few small missing features / funcitonality.
+Just some rapid prototyping of a few small missing features / functionality.
 That helped me to make teleport work more like the way I needed.

 <a id="quick-start"></a>
 # Quick start